argumentcomputer/lurk-beta/README.md

 ## Install

-You can install the `lurkrs` Repl on your machine with
+You can install the `lurk` Repl on your machine with
 ```
 $ cargo install --path .
 ```